 I've heard about the "starvation" effect (loosely - and most likely incorrectly) defined as the inability to lose weight when one's caloric intake is too low.
 For example, I would guess my "base metabolic" calorie requirements are about 1,800 to 2,000 per day; I'm actually consuming between 1,100 to 1,300 per day.
 I work out five nites per week, and since I've had some cardiac artery problems, I do less than 12 grams of sat. fat per day.
 However, I don't seem to be able to lose weight or make much inroad on my "visceral" belly fat...drives me nuts!!
 Any truth to the "starvation effect"?

 The metabolism seems to decrease over the years, particularly when meals are skipped or calorie restrictive diets are implemented.
-The body adapts to this stress with a biological protective mechanism; the metabolism decreases.
+The body adapts to this stress with a biological protective mechanism; the metabolism decreases through a phenomenon known as metabolic adaptation.
 Once more calories are reintroduced, more body fat may be gained than was originally lost.
 This attributes to what is known as yo-yo dieting.
 The body gains back more fat than what was originally lost, ultimately with fewer calories consumed.

 When combined with the introduction of an exercise program, fat weight typically decreases and lean body weight increases.
 Exercise needs to consist of both an anaerobic and aerobic type activity like weight training and brisk walking.
 During this transaction period, fat gain is minimal if non existent.
 The extra calories are utilized: